- Section Information

 - SEES Officers

 - Internet Links

 Access and Preservation Committee

-Present: Brad Schaffner (Harvard), Cathy Zeljak (George Washington), Brian Baird (H. F. Group), Diana Brooking (Washington), Adam Burling (ACRL), Jackie Byrd (Indiana), Jared Ingersoll (Columbia), Sandra Levy (Chicago), Dan Pennell (Pittsburgh), Janice Pilch (Illinois), Emily Ray (Yale), Kay Sinnema (Library of Congress), Andy Spencer (Wisconsin), David Woodruff (Getty Research Institute)
+Present: Brad Schaffner (Harvard), Brian Baird (HF Group), Diana Brooking (Washington), Michael Brewer (Arizona), Jackie Byrd (Indiana), Angela Cannon (Library of Congress), Tatyana Chubaryan (Texas A&M), Inna Gudanets (Stanford), Sandra Levy (Chicago), Terri Miller (Michigan State), Kimberly Peach (Library of Congress), Liladhar Pendse (UCLA), Janice Pilch (Illinois), Emily Ray (Yale), Kay Sinnema (Library of Congress), Masha Stepanova (Miami), Andy Spencer (Wisconsin)

 Submitted by Jackie Byrd